Nekroze/drydock/README.rst

 A Docker cluster construction utility.

-Dry Dock can convert a simple configuration file into a Dockerfile and accompanying files that when built will run a cluster of docker containers that will automatically setup with reverse proxying, exposure of ports and even persistent storage to allow for easy future upgrading by simply rebuilding the DryDock Dockerfile!
+Dry Dock can convert a simple configuration file into a Dockerfile (and accompanying configs) that when built will run a cluster of docker containers.
+The end product will automatically setup a reverse proxy, exposure of ports, and even persistent storage to allow for easy future upgrading by simply rebuilding the DryDock specification!

 Features
 --------

+* Simple configuration.
-* Automatic Docker cluster provisioning
+* Automatic Docker cluster provisioning/configuration
 * Nginx reverse proxy configuration with HTTPS/SSL support
+* Easy setup for persistent volumes.
+* Share your DryDock Docker clusters with the world.